Find Affordable College Courses

 Careers That Biological & Biomedical Sciences Grads May Go Into

-A degree in biological and biomedical sciences can lead to the following careers.
+A degree in biological & biomedical sciences can lead to the following careers.
 Since job numbers and average salaries can vary by geographic location, we have only included the numbers for KS, the home state for University of Kansas.

 Occupation Jobs in KS Average Salary in KS